-LU5.A Encourage consistent community standards for pedestrian, vehicular, bicycle, and other similar connectivity situations.
+LU5.A Develop and adopt community design standards for pedestrian, vehicular, bicycle, and other similar connectivity situations, including requirements for the provision of sidewalks.

 Communities need many links to facilitate pedestrian and other nonvehicular travel.
 Even when residential and commercial areas are in close proximity to one another, without adequate connections community residents are discouraged from substituting walking for short vehicle trips.